Developing travel itineraries

 Learn more about how you can support the local economy as a tour operator and ensure money spent stays locally.

-Besides selecting the most suitable options for a good travel itinerary, it’s also important they’re visually appealing.
+Besides selecting the most suitable options for a sustainable travel itinerary, it’s also important they’re visually appealing.
 Stay away from sending itineraries in word format or with limited information.
-The itinerary must appeal to your potential customers and convince them you are the right company to travel with.
+Your itinerary should not just inform but also engage your potential customers, convincing them that your company is the ideal choice for their travel.

-Do this by including background information about the selected regions, accommodations, and travel experiences.
-Add storytelling and pictures to visualize the itinerary and to make it appealing to your potential customer.
+Achieve this by including background information about the selected regions, accommodations, and travel experiences into your itinerary.
+Add storytelling and beautiful pictures to visualize the itinerary and to make it appealing to your potential customer.
 Even if your selected components are perfect for your customer, it still needs to look interesting to them for them to actually convert to a booking.
+Bring your itinerary to life and create positive impact!

 Responses